Yandy Díaz Player Props: Rays vs. Reds

-Yandy Diaz -- hitting .194 with a double, two home runs, six walks and three RBI in his past 10 games -- will be in action for the Tampa Bay Rays against the Cincinnati Reds, with Nick Lodolo on the mound, on April 18 at 6:40 PM ET.
+On Wednesday, Yandy Diaz (coming off going 2-for-4 with a home run and three RBI) and the Tampa Bay Rays play the Cincinnati Reds, whose starting pitcher will be Levi Stoudt.
+First pitch is at 12:35 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Reds.
+In his most recent game, he collected three RBI (going 2-for-4 with a home run) against the Reds.

 Yandy Díaz Game Info & Props vs. the Reds